frankzl/Angular-Youtube-Iframe-Component/README.md

 Since the YoutubeIframeAPI needs to be loaded globally, I did this in the WindowService, where I reference the global window object.
 You need to load this script in your index.html though <b>"https://www.youtube.com/iframe_api"</b>

+If you don't understand my code, feel free to hit me up.
+The code is very messy at the moment.
+I just wanted to get it running.
+Since integrating iframes in Angular 2 felt very annoying to me, I thought I'd share my solution. :)

 ## Development server